Pawformance

 is still relatively new in Australia, with the first Lappie arriving in 1995.
 Sulyka Sisko or "Finn" was the first of three Lappie imports brought in by Brambleway Kennels, with Staalon Kolumbus "Kolumbus" and Lecibsin Heissulivei "Lily" following in 1997 and 2000 respectively.
 The first litter, between Kolumbus and Lily was born in 2001.

-Finnish Lapphunds are very intelligent, handler focused dogs which makes them quite easy to train, however they are also a spitz breed so do have a tendency to be a little more independent than a lot of other working breeds.
+Finnish Lapphunds are very intelligent, people focused dogs which makes them quite easy to train, however they are also a spitz breed so do have a tendency to be a little more independent than a lot of other working breeds.

 They are more than capable of learning basic pet obedience, and while they can be reactive to other dogs, human aggression should never be tolerated in the breed.